Andriy Melnyk (officer): Ukrainian War of Independence (1918–1920)

 Melnyk and Fedir Chernyk travelled to Kyiv on 30 October to meet with representatives of the socialist Ukrainian National Union, including Volodymyr Vynnychenko and Yuriy Tyutyunnyk, for preliminary discussions about an uprising against the Hetmanate.
 The Sich Riflemen subsequently supported Symon Petliura's Directorate in the November 1918 Anti-Hetman Uprising, incited by a proposed federal union with White Russia.
 With the dissolution of the Austro-Hungarian Empire that same month, the Polish-Ukrainian War simultaneously broke out for control of Western Ukraine.
 Hetman Skoropadskyi was successfully ousted and the UPR re-established in Kyiv in December.
 Amid the intensification of anti-Jewish pogroms in January 1919, Melnyk, briefly acting as commander of the Siege Corps, (Note: The Siege Corps was established by Petliura in December 1918 and incorporated the new Sich Riflemen unit.
 It was renamed the Corps of Sich Riflemen in the second half of January 1919.) issued an order to court-martial and administer the "most severe punishment" to anyone caught agitating for or spreading rumours about the possibility of pogroms.
-(Note: This is further supported by historian Yuri Radchenko who states in this overview of an upcoming book chapter that is set to include a discussion on Melnyk and his views in the context of the 1941 Lviv pogroms: "Andriy Mel'nyk was against pogroms during the Revolution of 1917-1921 and was trying to stop them.")
-Historians generally agree that such orders typically achieved little in the way of restoring discipline among Petliura's forces.
+A January decree from Petliura to stem the violence was ineffectual and failed to restore discipline among UNA troops.
 Melnyk attended a conference in Kyiv on 16 January as a representative of the Rifle Council, (Note: Melnyk was deputy chairman of the Rifle Council, with Konovalets chairman, which had originally served as the de facto leadership of the unit prior to its functions being pared back and the unit centralised.) alongside other pro-independence parties.
 At the conference, the Riflemen put forward a proposal to reform the government into a temporary triumvirate military dictatorship consisting of Petliura, Konovalets, and Melnyk on the basis that it would enable them to better meet the demands of the state-building process, though this was rejected by the other parties present including Petliura and the Directorate.
 Melnyk assumed the position of chief of staff of the wider UNA from March to June and assistant commandant of the Sich Riflemen from July to August.